Frame Selection

 This is a general guide and is only intended for reference.
 Our experienced and trained staff will assist you in selecting frames what work best for your lifestyle.

 After 27 years, I relocated.
-I left the Scottsdale Fashion Square Mall to join two private practices.
+I left the Scottsdale Fashion Square Mall to Tatum Eyecare.
 I am happy to announce that I have relocated my office to provide my patients with better accessibility with stellar service.
-My two new locations will be offering convenient parking, better pricing, and a wider selection of designer frames.
-I will be available at both locations and accept most insurance plans depending on the location (call for details).
-Saturdays by appointment.
+My new location will be offers convenient parking, better pricing, and a wider selection of designer frames.
+I will be accept most insurance plans.
+Offering one Saturday by appointment.

 Awards: In 2018-2021, Dr. O'Daniel was "Voted one of the Best Optometrists in Scottsdale" by Expertise.com.